FrankWorldview/blockchain/smart_contracts/lecture/ERC-721_Tokens_Improved.md

 ## What is ERC-721?

-ERC-721 is the first widely adopted standard for creating **non-fungible tokens (NFTs)** on the Ethereum blockchain.
-Unlike ERC-20 tokens, which are identical and interchangeable (fungible), each ERC-721 token is **unique**, **indivisible**, and **distinct**.
+ERC-721 is a widely adopted standard for **non-fungible tokens (NFTs)** on the Ethereum blockchain.
+Unlike ERC-20 tokens, which are interchangeable and identical (fungible), each ERC-721 token is **unique**, **indivisible**, and **distinguishable** from all others.

-This standard provides a structured way to represent ownership of digital assets that are one-of-a-kind—such as digital art, collectibles, game items, and virtual real estate.
-Each token has its own identifier (`tokenId`) and can link to rich metadata via the `tokenURI()` function, allowing developers to assign detailed descriptions, images, and attributes to each asset.
+This uniqueness makes ERC-721 ideal for representing digital collectibles, art, game assets, domain names, and other **one-of-a-kind digital property**.
+Each token has its own identifier and can carry its own metadata, giving creators the flexibility to assign rich, meaningful content to each asset.

-ERC-721 has become the foundation of the modern NFT ecosystem, enabling transparent, verifiable ownership and trading of unique digital content across decentralized marketplaces.

 ---